 Insist that they take responsibility for their actions and get the help they need (by attending a treatment group, for example).
 This can be done without “painting the perpetrator as beyond redemption,” Frederick says.

 I am just a personal blogger trying to understand what I’ve been through, NOT an adviser or counselor.

-For more information about dealing with narcissists in the church, and a better place for advice, go to Grace for My Heart (run by a pastor) and A Cry for Justice.
+For more information about dealing with narcissists in the church, and a better place for advice, go to Grace for My Heart (run by a pastor).
 If your narcissist is the pastor, see Spiritual Sounding Board.